Malurth/Auto-2-day-HCCS/README.md

 Yes: run at your own risk.
 The script isn't too unstable anymore, and has been netting me as well as others consistent 2-dayers now, but it is still liable to bug out/malfunction or just fail to hit 2-day (for instance, by getting beaten up by the dairy goat if you don't have a few handy skills for combat).
 By running this script, you are accepting that risk yourself.

 Speaking of getting beaten up, I suppose I should clarify combat stuff; you'll find yourself getting beaten up a lot if you don't have the right skills to keep you alive.
 The main combat skills are Saucegeyser/Curse of Weaksauce/Itchy Curse Finger, and if you want to survive you'll definitely want Reptilian Fortitude, Cannelloni Cocoon, +initiative% buffs (Springy Fusilli, Overdeveloped Sense of Self-Preservation, and a few others to be safe), and probably Tao of the Terrapin.
 Also, if you have the 70s Volcano or Dinsey, you'll want Astral Shell and Elemental Saucesphere (which save turns on the hot test anyway, so yeah).
 Thick-Skinned/Slimy Shoulders/Slimy Sinews also help a lot, but they're hard to get.
 Song of Sauce helps a lot for the surviving 70s Volcano's caldera too, since it allows Saucegeyser to do its usual damage and one-shot the monsters (they're hot-aligned so it otherwise does half damage), preventing a round of damage from the monster and the lava, but that skill is also kind of a pain to get.
 Finally, also tack on whatever +HP% passives you can, since they both help you survive and help a lot for the HP test.

+Finally, shout out to Croft for reworking the script to be more optimal!
+Optimal!